FP&A should guide all significant decisions a company makes.

 (We'll call this "encumbered" FP&A.)

-But "unencumbered" FP&A teams outsource much of that work (to a dedicated accounting department) or use software to automate it.
+But "unencumbered" FP&A teams outsource much of that work (to a dedicated accounting department) or use cloud-based solutions and software to automate it.
 This frees up their time for what FP&A does best: maximizing the effectiveness of the business.

 They do this by looking at various key performance indicators and metrics.
 These numbers tell the FP&A team valuable information about the performance of specific endeavors and how to improve them.